openshift/installer/Documentation/install/aws/aws-terraform.md

 Following this guide will deploy a Tectonic cluster within your AWS account.

 Generally, the AWS platform templates adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
-This document aims to document the implementation details specific to the Azure platform.
+This document aims to document the implementation details specific to the AWS platform.

 <p style="background:#d9edf7; padding: 10px;" class="text-info"><strong>Alpha:</strong> These modules and instructions are currently considered alpha.
 See the <a href="../../platform-lifecycle.md">platform life cycle</a> for more details.</p>